janWICKEDpro/tik_tok_ui_clone/README.md

-A tik tok clone built with flutter and firebase with BLoC pattern to manage state
+A clone of tik tok's UI